 Describe the procedures for the documentation of ineligibility for participants, and for reasons for the non-participation of eligible participants (i.e. maintaining a record of all participants screened but not entered into the trial).
 Specify what data will be recorded on these participants.

 5 INTERVENTION

-The following subsections should describe the trial intervention that is being tested for efficacy and/or safety in the trial, and any control (e.g. standard of care) being used in the trial.
+The following subsections should describe the trial intervention that is being tested for safety and/or efficacy in the trial, and any control product (e.g. a comparator or placebo) being used in the trial.